citp/testchain-generator/README.md

 ```
 python3 generate_chain.py
 ```
+It will automatically update the `BlockSci/test/files/` directory with the new block and json files.

-If you're using this as a standalone tool, you'll first need to modify the output directory for the block.dat files in `blockgen/runner.py`.
+If you're using this as a standalone tool, you'll first need to modify the output directory for the block.dat files in `blockgen/runner.py` to point to another directory.

-## Adding new transactions
+## Extending the blockchain

 New motifs can be created by adding a new class in `blockgen/motifs/` that inherits from `Generator`.
+Then, add this new class to `generate_chain.py`.
 The `Generator` class provides a number of utility functions, such as:

 - `next_address()`: returns a new `Address`